-- CanWaCH GE Training Module 1 - H. Refers to the different needs, preferences and interests of men, women, girls, boys and gender diverse people, which may mean that different treatment is needed to ensure equality of opportunity.
-Its overall objective is to reduce unjust and avoidable inequality between individuals that affects health status, access to health services and contributions to the health workforce. - I. A policy or program that seeks to improve the daily conditions of women, girls and gender diverse people by addressing practical gender issues and needs.
-These policies or programs don't address gender relations or improve the social position of girls, women and gender diverse individuals (i.e. how they are valued in society). - J. A policy or program that goes beyond identifying gender issues or work under the "do no harm" principle to integrate measures for promoting gender equality and women's empowerment, foster women's inclusion and provide equal opportunities for women and men to derive social and economic benefits.
-Women and men's experiences become fundamental elements in the design, implementation and monitoring evaluation processes or programs/policies. - K. A policy or program that does not respond to gender-specific needs of individuals but seeks to do no harm in the way that messages/programming is framed.
+E A policy/program that addresses the causes of gender-based inequities by including specific ways to shift harmful gender norms, roles and relations with explicit intentions to change unequal power relations (i.e. seeking to change social position/how they are valued in society.)
+F The capacity of an individual to influence the actions, beliefs, or behaviour of others and exercise control over social and physical environments.
+G A policy or program that acknowledges the impact of gender norms, roles and relations but does not go beyond this surface-level acknowledgement to include remedial action. Н The biological categorization of a person as male, female, or intersex.
+Fairness in treatment of all people regardless of sex or gender identity and/or expression.
+J A range of social movements, political movements, and ideologies that aim to define, establish, and achieve the political, economic, personal, and social equality of the sexes.
+It incorporates the position that societies prioritize the male point of view, and that women are treated unjustly within those societies.
+Efforts to change that include fighting against gender stereotypes and establishing educational, professional, and interpersonal opportunities and outcomes for women that are equal to those for men. К A policy or program that seeks to improve the daily conditions of women, girls and gender diverse people by addressing practical gender issues and needs.
+These policies or programs don't address gender relations or improve the social position of girls, women and gender diverse individuals (i.e. how they are valued in society).
+L A policy or program that goes beyond identifying gender issues or work under the "do no harm" principle to integrate measures for promoting gender equality and women's empowerment, foster women's inclusion and provide equal opportunities for women and men to derive social and economic benefits.
+Women and men's experiences become fundamental elements in the design, implementation and monitoring evaluation processes or programs/policies.
+M A policy or program that does not respond to gender-specific needs of individuals but seeks to do no harm in the way that messages/programming is framed.
 They fail to acknowledge the role of gender in their theory of change and by ignoring socio-economic and political gender inequalities they might, often unintentionally, reinforce inequalities.

-Annex 2b: Terminology Word Quiz Answer Key
+Annex 2b: Terminology Word Quiz-Activity ANSWER KEY